raspberrypilearning/dojo-mentoring/en/quiz2/question_3.md

 - ( ) Wrap up the session early, and announce you are finishing early because they were chatting.

   --- feedback ---
 Dojos are informal, fun and collaborative spaces.
-Young people chating and getting excited about what they are doing should be seen as a positive, while also encouraging them to be respectful of others.
+Young people chatting and getting excited about what they are doing should be seen as a positive, while also encouraging them to be respectful of others.
 Instead you should try and encourage those who are louder to get involved in the show and tell.

   --- /feedback ---